Portfolio Requirements

 Portfolio Recording

-• 2-3 minute video responding to the following prompt:
+• 2-3 minute video responding to the following prompt is required:

 Imagine you are responsible for creating a large number of costumes for a production.
 The team you manage worked very hard to accomplish these looks.
 At the first tech-dress rehearsal, the director decides to cut these costumes.